DreasL02/NeuralNetworkAccelerator/README.md

 W is the weight matrix, X is the input matrix and B is the bias matrix.
 Examples of activation functions are the sigmoid function and the rectified linear unit (ReLU) function.

-The ReLU function is the most commonly used activation function, and is defined as:
+The ReLU function is the most commonly used, and is defined as:

 ```